dib-lab/2020-paper-sourmash-gather/manuscript.md

-Finally, as the underlying min-set-cov implementation supports custom databases, it is straightforward to support *taxonomic* analysis using custom databases and/or custom taxonomic assignments. sourmash natively supports this functionality.
+Finally, as the underlying min-set-cov implementation supports custom databases, it is straightforward to support *taxonomic* analysis using custom databases and/or custom taxonomic assignments.
+This is potentially useful for projects that are generating many new genomes and wish to use them for metagenome analysis.  sourmash natively supports this functionality.

 <!--
 ## Simple algorithms support performant implementations